COFFEE CUP REVOLUTION

-In the process, Binners' Projects engaged thousands of people across the province in an open conversation about green inclusive cities.
+In the process, Binners' Project engaged thousands of people across the province in an open conversation about green inclusive cities.

 Binners' Project members design, set-up, and run the depot that serves 150+ binners, who exchange 50,000+ cups for 5¢ a cup, administering thousands of dollars in refunds.

-Parallel to the depot, four binners will pair with four community leader to co-facilitate open discussions between binners, planners, organizations, and the public on a variety of topics related to green, inclusive economies.
-(Speakers and topics for the 2017 event will be announced shortly.)
+Parallel to the depot, binners pair with community leaders to co-facilitate open discussions between binners, planners, organizations, and the public on a variety of topics related to green, inclusive economies.

 The depot garners considerable community and media interest before, during, and well after the event, propelling our year-round educational work on waste diversion and economic inclusion, especially as it relates to coffee cups - here's a sample: